G

 While adult gadwalls generally reach between 19 and 23 inches, males are larger than females.
 A female is pictured.

-The gadwall is an average size waterfowl.
+The gadwall is an average-sized waterfowl.
 It is often compared to the mallard, both in appearance and sound.
 Adult gadwalls can grow to be anywhere from 19 to 23 inches in length, with males being larger than females.
 They weigh between 30 and 35 ounces.
 This species’ wingspan averages around 33.1 inches from wingtip to wingtip.

 Gadwalls display sexual dimorphism.
-This means that males have different appearances than females.
+This means that males have different appearances from females.
 Males are grey and brown in color, with a black patch on their tails.
 Their bills are also black.
 Females, however, are typically lighter, with a brown and buff pattern.
 Their bills are dark as well, but they often have an orange exterior edge.
 Both males and females have a notable white marking on their wings that can be seen both at rest and in flight.

 As far as behavior goes, gadwalls are similar to most other waterfowl.
 They nest on the shores and spend their days trolling along the top of the water.
 As dabbling ducks, they do not dive for their food.
 Instead, they tip their heads and bodies forward to skim food off the surface of the water.
 They have also been seen stealing food from other species of waterfowl, such as diving ducks and American coots.